 Effect on Amazon FBA Sellers

 These price hikes have caught many sellers off guard.
-Amazon justifies the fee increases by stating that they have to cover the expenses associated with their rapid expansion.
+Amazon justifies the fee increases by stating that they have to cover the expenses associated with its rapid expansion.
 Their remarkable growth over the past few years has presented new problems that demand substantial staffing, technology, and physical facilities investments.

 As a result of Amazon’s FBA fee increases, sellers have sought to cut costs wherever possible, including sourcing from new vendors and streamlining their processes.
 The problem can’t be solved by reducing spending alone, and some businesses have been forced to raise prices.